-People are unaware of existing possibilities for developing domestic value chains and therefore fail to take advantage of this potential.
+Stakeholders in the agriculture sector are unaware of the possibilities available to them for developing domestic value chains and therefore fail to take advantage of this potential.
 In addition, cooperation along the value chains is limited, which impedes smooth interaction between production, procurement, marketing and advocacy.
 As a consequence, the private sector in northern Afghanistan (farms included) is unable to generate sufficient income and employment opportunities for the population.

-Sustainable productive employment and income opportunities have been created for both men and women in all economically active population groups in the six northern provinces of Badakhshan, Baghlan, Balkh, Kunduz, Samangan and Takhar.
+Sustainable productive employment and income opportunities have been created for economically active men and women in the six northern provinces of Badakhshan, Baghlan, Balkh, Kunduz, Samangan and Takhar.
 The economic participation of the different ethnic groups is a key stabilising factor in the peace process.

 The project pursues a value chain approach for poultry products, milk, wheat and vegetables, as well as for walnuts, almonds and pistachios, which are produced on a large scale in Afghanistan.
 It sets out to improve the technical, organisational and business skills of employees and managers in enterprises along the entire value chain and link them up via networks.
-Public and private service providers and interest groups are undergoing training so that in future they can tailor their services to demand.
+Public and private service providers and interest groups receive training to enable them in future to tailor their services to demand.
 The largely small enterprises benefit from improved management skills and from support in implementing business development plans and investment grants.
 Together with its partners, the project team is also rehabilitating or setting up rural micro-infrastructure such as irrigation and storage systems.
-The people and the municipal authorities are learning how to operate these facilities themselves.
+Where necessary, the people and the municipal authorities are taught how to operate these facilities themselves.

-By improving the dialogue between public and private sector decision-makers the aim is to overcome obstacles in developing individual value chains.
-The enhanced communication between the two will increase the visibility and legitimacy of the Afghan state and strengthen the trust between individual members of the value chains.
+The project promotes the stepping up of dialogue between public and private sector decision-makers with a view to overcoming obstacles in developing individual value chains.
+The ensuing enhanced communication increases the visibility and legitimacy of the Afghan state and strengthens the trust between individual members of the value chains.
 In all activities, there is a particular focus on the specific needs of women.

 The consulting firm GFA Consulting Group GmbH supports the implementation of the project.